jbcodeforce/aws-studies/docs/serverless/index.md

 ![](./diagrams/ecs.drawio.png){ width=500 }

-With Fargate, as a serverless approach, only specifying container configuration, services... is needed.
+With Fargate, as a serverless approach, only specifying container configuration, services... are needed.

 ![](./diagrams/ecs-fargate.drawio.png){ width=500 }